 Your oven has a safety feature that prevents accidental running of the oven.
 Once the child lock is set, you will be unable to use any functions and no cooking can take place.

-However your child can still open the oven door.
+However your child can still open the

-Press appears on the display and

-The CHILL's now set.
+Press are STOP until "L" appears on the display and BEEP sounds.
+The CHILD LC as now set.

-BEEP sounds

-The time will disappear on the display but will reappear on the display a few seconds later.
+The time will disappear on the display if you have set the clock.